-His consistently professional musicianship has led to live and recorded efforts with many of his fellow pacesetters in jazz music.
-Mark has toured the world with the Mark Gross Quartet, Philip Harper, Nat Adderley, Dave Holland, Mulgrew Miller, Nicholas Payton, DelfeayoMarsalis, Dizzy Gillespie, Nancy Wilson, Jimmy Heath, Dizzy Gillespie Alumni Big Band, Village Vanguard Jazz Orchestra, Tom Harrell Big Band, Duke Ellington Orchestra, Frank Foster and the Loud Minority, Charles Mingus Big Band, Freddie Hubbard, Donald Harrison, Mark Whitfield, Joe Dukes, Captain Jack McDuff, Joe Chambers, Neal Smith, Cyrus Chestnut, Regina Carter, Lionel Hampton, Stephon Harris, Walter Booker, Jimmy Cobb, Don Braden, Vincent Gardner, Lenora 'Zenzalai' Helm, Marlon Saunders, SEPIA, Jann Parker, Buster Williams 'Something More' Quartet to name a few.
-His professional relationships with these musicians and others have been long lasting and far-reaching.
+Gross has toured the world with the Mark Gross Quartet, Philip Harper, Nat Adderley, Dave Holland, Mulgrew Miller, Nicholas Payton, DelfeayoMarsalis, Dizzy Gillespie, Nancy Wilson, Jimmy Heath, Dizzy Gillespie Alumni Big Band, Village Vanguard Jazz Orchestra, Tom Harrell Big Band, Duke Ellington Orchestra, Frank Foster and the Loud Minority, Charles Mingus Big Band, Freddie Hubbard, Donald Harrison, Mark Whitfield, Joe Dukes, Captain Jack McDuff, Joe Chambers, Neal Smith, Cyrus Chestnut, Regina Carter, Lionel Hampton, Stephon Harris, Walter Booker, Jimmy Cobb, Don Braden, Vincent Gardner, Lenora 'Zenzalai' Helm, Marlon Saunders, SEPIA, Jann Parker, and Buster Williams 'Something More' Quartet to name a few.

-Gross’ teaching credits includes teaching 3 years at the Prins Claus Conservatory in Groningen, NL, 6 years at NJPAC Wachovia Jazz for Teens and 12 years with Jazz Reach Outreach Program.
-Gross is excited to now be joining a dynamic faculty at Rutgers University Mason Gross School of the Arts.
+Gross’ teaching credits includes three years at the Prins Claus Conservatory in Groningen, NL; six years at NJPAC Wachovia Jazz for Teens; and 12 years with Jazz Reach Outreach Program.

-Mark credits his prolific sound to the rich appreciation for Gospel music that resounded through his parent's Baltimore home.
-Mark's father was the Pastor of his hometown church Mt.
-Zion C.O.G.I.C. up until his passing February 1, 2007.
-After developing his interests in classical music at the Baltimore School for the Arts, Mark studied four years at Berklee College of Music and got his Bachelor of Arts Degree in Music Performance.
-Two of Berklee's best professors, Joe Viola and Bill Pierce, help fine tune Mark's musicianship.
+After developing his interests in classical music at the Baltimore School for the Arts, Mark studied four years at Berklee College of Music and got his bachelor of arts degree in Music Performance.
 Upon his graduation in 1988, Mark Gross began his professional musical caravan in JAZZ.